Powerball numbers announced for world-record $2.04 billion jackpot after delay

 Powerball announced on Tuesday morning the winning numbers for its estimated record-breaking jackpot after a lengthy delay.
 The winning numbers for the $2.04 billion jackpot are 10, 33, 41, 47 and 56 with a Powerball of 10.

 Shortly after the numbers were revealed, game officials announced on Twitter there were no winners in the drawing.
-The grand prize was increased to $2.3 billion.
+The grand prize for Wednesday's drawing was increased to $2.3 billion.

+Winners have the option of collecting the grand prize as an annuity spread over 29 years or a one-time cash payment.
+The size of the cash option was increased to $1.124 billion.

 This is a developing story and will be updated.